-An herbal bath helps to clean baby without using soaps that may be too harsh on their delicate skin.
-Soap should be avoided as much as possible those first several weeks to let the good bacteria (aka the skin biome) develop properly.
-Depending on the combination of herbs, they can help soothe skin and calm the nerves.
+An herb bath helps to clean baby without using soaps that are usually too harsh on their delicate skin.
+Soap should be avoided as much as possible those first few weeks to let the good bacteria (aka the skin biome) develop properly.
+The herbs will also help they can help soothe their skin and calm the nerves.

 You can get your own pre-made mix from a variety of places.
 The bulk herb store sells a great baby bath mix of all organic herbs that are safe for little ones.
 I buy dried herbs from them regularly.
 They have fresh herbs and great customer service.
 I bought a pre-made baby mix for my first one and loved the whole process of giving him his first little “flower bath.”

 - Lavender which eases tension and insomnia

 - Red Rose petals which smell great and reduce inflammation

 - Yarrow which helps to heal skin and rashes

 These are all perfect to help those little baby skin problems that newborns seem to get.
 Mine both had some sort of combination of baby acne, random rashes, cradle cap and my second had the worst diaper rashs due to his super sensitive skin.
 (He got herb baths on the regular, and they helped him calm down and heal his skin.
 I know my poor baby had to be hurting!)

 Make your own mix:

 This is a great option for those who already use herbs, or are interested in starting your own herb collection.
 Easily put together your own mix and add or subtract ingredients based on preferences and needs.
 This is a great alternative if you are concerned that baby may have an allergy to a particular herb.
 Make sure to use quality, organic herbs.
 Good ingredients to use that are safe for baby are:

 - Chamomile: Reduces inflammation, heals diaper rash, helps calm nerves